Akins2229/DiscordChessBot/README.md

 ### Prefix

 This bot does not have a prefix.
 It uses only slash commands.
+Though a slash command for it may be added in the future.

 ## TODO - v7.0.1